wjmccann/wjmccann.github.io/_posts/2018-01-06-Kioptrix1-1-Walkthrough.md

 echo os.system('/bin/bash')
 {% endhighlight %}

-However, this upgrades my shell as the apache user, so I run the exploit again and keep my root shell.
+However, this upgrades my shell as the apache user, so I run the exploit again and kept my root shell.
 As root I can view the /etc/shadow file and see there are other users, however there is nothing of interest in any of the home directories.
 Some further snooping, I finally find a email in /var/spool/mail/ and find the 'flag'.

 ![](/img/kioptrix1-1/flag.png)